Nursing interviews

 How to Prepare

-While it’s not possible to ‘revise’ for MMIs, preparation for interview should include keeping informed of Nursing and wider healthcare issues appearing in the news and media and discussing and debating them with friends and family.
+While it’s not possible to ‘revise’ for a nursing interview, preparation should include keeping informed of Nursing and wider healthcare issues appearing in the news and media and discussing and debating them with friends and family.
 You may also wish to read about the Nursing and Midwifery Council (the regulatory body) and its associated Code of Conduct, as well as the NHS Constitution, to help to guide your preparation.
 Relevant work experience can also offer great insight into the demands placed on staff, the strategies staff employ to handle difficult situations and the benefits they obtain from caring for people and working in teams.
 Reflection on your own qualities and values can also help to add depth to your answers and help to justify your reasons for applying for the course.

-Interview Format and Stations
+Interview Format

 • Critical thinking